omegasemantic/omegasemantic.github.io/_pages/vim.md

 VIM said: Hello!
 Perhaps we might dance?
 I have strawberry wine and some jam

-But you have the CURSE?
-It is spoke on the vine
+But your curse?
+Vim appends: It is spoke on the vine!
 Perhaps this is not quite the opportune time?

 CHERMIONE responded: O, I am not fraught